geeknik/my-awesome-stars/README.md

 - [projectdiscovery/cloudlist](https://github.com/projectdiscovery/cloudlist) - Cloudlist is a tool for listing Assets from multiple Cloud Providers.
 - [projectdiscovery/proxify](https://github.com/projectdiscovery/proxify) - A versatile and portable proxy for capturing, manipulating, and replaying HTTP/HTTPS traffic on the go.
 - [gen2brain/url2img](https://github.com/gen2brain/url2img) - HTTP server with API for capturing screenshots of websites
-- [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customizable vulnerability scanner based on simple YAML based DSL.
+- [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast, customizable vulnerability scanner powered by the global security community and built on a simple YAML-based DSL, enabling collaboration to tackle trending vulnerabilities on the int
 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
 - [tomnomnom/anew](https://github.com/tomnomnom/anew) - A tool for adding new lines to files, skipping duplicates
 - [tomnomnom/waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain